Mezzky/react-learn/README.md

 # Learning ReactJS

-This repository is about my Journey while Learning R e a c t JS for Frontend Development.
+This repository is about my Journey while Learning R e a c tJS for Frontend Development.